wroberts/nltk_tgrep/README.rst

 Note that many tgrep operators implemented here require the tree passed to be a ``ParentedTree``.

-**NOTE: nltk_tgrep has been integrated into the NLTK_ project, and can now be found here at `its new home`_.
-This github repository will remain here, but will not be updated in future.**
+**NOTE**: nltk_tgrep has been integrated into the NLTK_ project, and can now be found here at `its new home`_.
+This github repository will remain here, but will not be updated in future.

 .. _its new home: https://github.com/nltk/nltk/blob/develop/nltk/tgrep.py